Tyler-Yates/pygame-template/README.md

 ```
 controllers
 frameprocessors
-scenes
 state
 interfaces
 util
+constants
 ```

-Thus, the `util` module should not import any other modules.
+Thus, the `constants` module should not import any other modules.

 ## Game State